Advertiser Disclosure

 • AAA members and members of the military may be eligible for discounts

-Hot Tip: Escape Lounges in the U.S. are not part of the Priority Pass network, however, Escape Lounges in the U.K. are accessible with a Priority Pass.
+Hot Tip: Select Escape Lounges in the U.S., including this location at the Columbus airport, are now part of the Priority Pass network.
+Escape Lounges in the U.K. are also accessible with a Priority Pass.

 Escape Lounge Columbus Amenities